rdpatil4/ESClient/README.md

    'SHOW_JSON_RESULS':false
 }
 ```
-Just change the location of your Elasticsearch cluster, port and you are good to go.
+Just point to the location of your Elasticsearch cluster (CLUSTER_URL) and you are good to go.

 ![alt tag] (https://raw.githubusercontent.com/rdpatil4/Elastic-Search-Client/master/media/ESClient.png)